top of page

 Search

-EV Charging At Citi Field, Yankee Stadium & UBS Arena
+EV Charging At Citi Field, Yankee Stadium, Belmont Park/ UBS Arena and Aqueduct Racetrack

 To make it easier to drive EVs in the NYC metro area, 1000's of DCFC charging stations will need to be constructed.
-Considering all the options available, professional sport stadium's parking lots provide the most efficient solution.
+Considering all the options available, professional sport stadium's and horse racetrack's parking lots provide the most efficient solution.

 Citi Field, Yankee Stadium and UBS Arena's parking lots sit empty most days of the year.
 And, importantly for EV charging they have a lot of power capacity and parking capacity, making them ideal places to build out DCFC charger stations, which require large amounts of electrical power to quickly charge cars.

 It’s takes over 30 million Kilowatt (kWh) hours to power a baseball stadium for an entire season.
-This is enough electricity supply to power 3,000+ homes for a year or more than 500,000 charging sessions for electric vehicles.
+This is enough electricity supply to power approximately 3,000 homes for a year or more than 600,000 charging sessions for electric vehicles, assuming an average 50-kilowatt hours of charging per session.
 Getting the infrastructure in place to provide this much power is no small feat.

-So, with all the capacity built out and sitting unused most days of the year, there is no better place to build out DCFC charging stations than in the parking lots of the Mets, Yankees and Islanders stadiums.
+Given the built-out power capacity is sitting idle for most days of the year, there is likely no better location for expanding DCFC charging stations than the parking lots of the Mets, Yankees, and Islanders stadiums, as well as the two major horse tracks in town, Belmont Park and Aqueduct Racetrack.

-New York state can easily put 250+ DCFC chargers in each of the three stadiums parking lots for a fraction of what it would cost if starting from scratch, since the most difficult part, the electrical upgrades and wiring has already been completed.
+New York state can effortlessly install 250+ DCFC chargers in each of the stadium and racetrack parking lots for a fraction of the cost required for a fresh start.
+This is because the most challenging aspect, the electrical upgrades and wiring, has already been completed.

 bottom of page